SFULibrary/islandora_rest_ingester/README.md

 The Islandora REST Ingester provides an option, `--max_file_size`, that will skip ingesting any datastream above the specified number of megabytes.
 All datastreams skipped for this reason are logged.

+### Batch sets

+The REST Ingester does not use Islandora Batch's batch sets.

 ### Preparing content for ingestion

 Currently, this tool ingests single-file Islandora objects (basic and large image, PDF, video, etc.), collection objects, compound objects, book objects, and newspaper issue objects (not newspaper objects).